HarvardMapCollection/tutorials-share/content/resources/Researchers-Handbook/long-term-preservation/index.md

 When you are creating metadata, instead of broadly envisioning your project, you are now having to switch to a hyperfocused stage of work that can feel rote, technical, and tedious.

-Oscillating between actually working on the project, and carving out time to work on this highly technical, but important metadata is a serious challenge for researchers.
-This is why we offer our guided interview consultation services.
+Oscillating between actually working on the project, and carving out time to work on highly technical, but important metadata can be challenging, especially under time constraints.

 ### Guided interview